 So what to do especially during times when everybody seems to be on the lookout for ‘virtue signalling’?
 Human beings who are trying to practise some form of goodness within one of these faith-based communities are being more and more hunted out of existence as if some kind of sport.
 There is a hard choice to be made.
 Keep testifying to those things we hold of value knowing full well we shall fall short of our standard, or remain silent before an increasingly cynical world and say nothing that we might remain protected from scorn and likely ridicule.
 Writers for instance of such little and imperfect reflections as this present one are particularly susceptible, for compromises and contradictions knock everyday on their doorstep.
 So then, it has been more than once that I have questioned myself whether I should stop uploading such entries.
 But I cannot stop.
 Even, if only for the entirely selfish reasons of self-therapy.
 And so the inner turmoil of being “mine own executioner” is the price I pay.

-“And forgive us our trespasses, as we forgive those who trespass against us” (Matt 6:12)
+“And forgive us our trespasses, as we forgive those who trespass against us” (Matt.
+6:12)

-“Let him who is without sin cast the first stone” (Jn 8:7)
+“Let him who is without sin cast the first stone” (Jn.
+8:7)

 To have tried our very best, to have remained vulnerable to attack, to struggle and to agonize [from the Gk. contest] over what it means to be a good person [when in truth none can be all good] even if ‘caught out’ for our transgressions, and to try to hold to the standards we have set ourselves right through to the last hours of our life, may well be our hardest and most beautiful work.
 More useful than any successful poem or grand score of music we might leave behind.
 It will certainly be our most enduring.
 It is what we would normally call our legacy.
 And so do not give up.
 The essence of life is growth.
+It is the ongoing process of broadening and heightening.
 Allow for no one to stop you from striving to reach the highest within you.
 As for perfection it is one of the great lies, it does not exist in the corruptible flesh, it’s a mythology in the service of the other ‘walking dead’.
 Pretending, that is being hypocritical, is very different to trying your very best.
 The secret here is not to call out others by name.
 Here, as well, this is very different to fighting for justice instead of going after retribution.
 If we practise “true love” by forgiving “insults” directed at us, Saint Mark the Ascetic (5th cent.
 AD) encouragingly counsels, we have found a surer way of becoming “free from hypocrisy”.

 There remains the real possibility we will continue to fight and struggle against our fetishes and failings and inconsistencies to our last breath, when we would have hoped to have loved more at the end than at the beginning.
 That is the glory then, even in the face of defeat to never give up on the ‘conquering’.
 I recollect here the story of a monk who had no intention of staying in his monastery after experiencing the rigours of the monastic life even after a few weeks.
 Every evening when alone in his cell he would remove his cassock to place it on the hook behind his door with the sincerest intention of leaving his vocation come morning.
 He went through this routine to the final days before his death, more than sixty years later.
 So he remained, he conquered.
 Was he right or wrong in his endurance?
-That is for him alone to know but his example is surely worth considering.
+That is for him alone to know but his example is not without its merit.
 Is it worth it then, ‘wasting’ ourselves in the pursuit of our higher ideals?
 By ‘wasting’ I do not at all mean ‘destroying’ but giving up on those things which would in fact destroy us.
 Yes, as one of my favourite authors had once replied, it is worth it when it means stretching our human limitations and digging to the depths of our being even past “the darkness”.
 I am here referencing the much misunderstood Nikos Kazantzakis who was relentlessly driven to understand the purpose of life:

 A command rings out within me: “Dig!
 What do you see?”